-We have a long-term plan to help reduce the potential downstream risks to people, property and infrastructure in the event of a major seismic event.
+We have a long-term dam safety action plan to help reduce the potential downstream risks to people, property and infrastructure in the event of a major seismic event.

 We're spending $700 million on Vancouver Island dam safety upgrades.
-This is in addition to the $1-billion John Hart project that will also address seismic concerns in the Campbell River area.
+This is in addition to the $1-billion John Hart project that will also address seismic concerns in the Campbell River area, which is nearing completion.

 The Campbell River system includes the John Hart Dam, Strathcona Dam and Ladore Dam.

 Also on Vancouver Island, the Jordan River system includes the Jordan River Diversion Dam and the smaller Elliott and Bear Creek Dams.
 Even though the Jordan Diversion Dam was upgraded in 1991 and the Bear Creek reservoir level was reduced in 1993 to minimize the possible consequences of a dam failure during a major earthquake, new information from the seismic hazard (PSHA) study puts the Jordan River system at the highest seismic hazard within BC Hydro's system.